 The proof of 4.12 is a routine exercise in congruent triangles.
 It would be very surprising if the theorem were not true, since that would indicate an asymmetry of space.
+But spatial symmetry is not one of our axioms; it is implicit there, and gradually being revealed.

-Theorem: (See Fig. 4.19.)
-HE $\Rightarrow$ all Lam. quads. and Sac. quads. are rectangles!
+We expect: HE $\Rightarrow$ all Lam. quads. and Sac. quads. are rectangles!
+This will become clear in due course.